 The University of North Carolina at Wilmington is committed to and will provide equality of educational and employment opportunity for all persons regardless of race, sex (such as gender, gender identity, marital status, childbirth, and pregnancy), age, color, national origin (including ethnicity), religion, disability, sexual orientation, political affiliation, veteran status, military service member status, genetic information, or relationship to other university constituents – except where sex, age, or ability represent bona fide educational or occupational qualifications or where marital status is a statutorily established eligibility criterion for State funded employee benefit programs.

 Priority Consideration Information

-Priority consideration will be given to applications received by January 18, 2019; however, applications will be accepted until the position is filled.
+Priority consideration will be given to applications received by the Priority Date of 5/28/2019; however, applications will be accepted until the position is filled.

-Position details and full applicant instructions can be found at https://jobs.uncw.edu/postings/12956.
+Applications must be submitted through the online application system to be considered.
+Position details and full applicant instructions can be found at http://jobs.uncw.edu/postings/14224

 More search results